 The secret to Aging Well is……… there is no secret!
 Everyone is looking for some magic formula but what I have found is rather one’s attitude toward aging affects the way your mind and body will function in later life.
 With over 35 plus years working with the aging adult, I have observed, assisted and had many conversations with octogenarians who agreeably offer insight into the road they have traveled.
-This is what I have observed in those that Age Well:
+Here is the secret to aging well:

 Your Thoughts create your Reality